 The total amount of capital expenditure, including PFI and finance leases and sources of finance are shown in the table below, it shows cumulative capital expenditure which is to be financed in future years by charges to revenue.
-The CFR is analysed in the second part of this note.
-This table only shows the position of the Commissioner excluding the Joint Organisations.
+The Capital Financing Requirement is determined by these factors..